 Data Source: The Office of the Fire Marshal and Emergency Management.

-The following data covers fires that occurred in residential properties where a loss occurred -dollar loss or casualty.
+The following data covers fires that occurred in residential properties where a loss occurred (that is, dollar loss or injury or fatality was reported).

 Residential Civilian Fire Injuries